Year established: 2011

 Winner is something of a newcomer to sports betting, as whilst the online casino has been active since 2009 the sportsbook was only launched in 2011.

-Licensed and regulated by the Antigua and Barbuda Financial Regulatory Committee, it was a betting partner for West Ham United but this deal ended when Betway became the club’s principal sponsor.
+Licensed and regulated by the Malta Gaming Authority, it was a betting partner for West Ham United but this deal ended when Betway became the club’s principal sponsor.

 The bookmaker is powered by platform provider Playtech whilst the live statistics are provided by Betradar.
 Every event has live stats attached to it, as well as live scores in-play which are also delivered by Betradar.
 Audio commentaries are available for horseracing and football events.